 Every person on campus is expected to wear a mask while inside any Florida Poly facility in a public space.
 This applies to both vaccinated and unvaccinated individuals.

 Everyone should bring their mask to work each day.
 However, disposable face coverings will be made available to anyone who has forgotten, lost, or damaged theirs.
 These may be picked up at each entrance of the IST Building, at the IT Help Desk, and at the reception desks in all other buildings.
-A limited number of disposable coverings are available, so please make sure to bring yours daily.
+A limited number of face coverings are available, so please make sure to bring yours daily.

 Meetings should be conducted in a manner that is reasonable under the circumstances.
 For faculty, virtual/online meetings cannot replace on-campus obligations; for staff, this cannot replace reporting to your primary work location.
 Employees are encouraged to actively communicate with their supervisors, and supervisors are, in turn, encouraged to remain flexible.